wxyz-abcd/node-haxball/README.md

     - ready(): haxball api has just become ready to work.
     - roomJoin(room): joined/created room.
     - joinRoomReverse(): trying reverse connection while joining a room.
+    - RequestRecaptcha(): recaptcha is required while joining or creating a room.

   - events to be triggered by user:
     - cancelJoinRoom(): trigger to cancel joining a room.
+    - RecaptchaToken(token): trigger to send the recaptcha token after RequestRecaptcha event occurred. currently only working for creating a room. workaround: in order to send the token to try and join a recaptcha-protected room, cleanup old resources/handlers and use Haxball.joinRoom with the new token.

 - Room: The class that hosts all room operations.
 Should only be initialized from inside the Haxball client class and retrieved from a resolved Promise resulting from either Haxball.createRoom or Haxball.joinRoom.